MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/handle-service-errors-exceptions.md

 The 700016 error code can be returned with message "Application with identifier '{appIdentifier}' was not found in the directory '{tenantName}'."

 If you have an older application ID (aka Client ID) that is formatted as a hexadecimal value e.g., 0000000012345A67, then you must [register](authentication-oauth-register.md) a new application.
-Valid [Microsoft identity platform](authentication-oauth-identity-platform.md) application IDs are formatted as a GUID with dashes e.g., ab01c23d-4e56-7f8a-90bc-1d23efabc45d.
+Valid application IDs for use with the Microsoft identity platform are formatted as a GUID with dashes e.g., ab01c23d-4e56-7f8a-90bc-1d23efabc45d.
 If you don't see an existing app in the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908), that's another indication that you should replace it with a new app.

 ### <a name="invalid-redirect-uri"></a>Invalid redirect URI